The Cape Playhouse: History

 Raymond Moore moved the Dennis Unitarian Meeting House, originally built in 1838, to a 3.5-acre plot of land in 1927.
 He turned the church into a theater, and its first production was The Guardsman starring Basil Rathbone.
 After Moore’s death in 1942, the theater was run by the Raymond Moore Foundation Inc. until the foundation lost its nonprofit status in the late 1960s.

 In 1967, the theater was one of the filming locations for Star! starring Julie Andrews, a film based on the life of Gertrude Lawrence, a prominent actor with a history of performing at the Playhouse who married the theater’s business manager Richard Aldrich in 1940.

-As of 2016, the non-profit Cape Cod Center for the Arts has taken charge of the Playhouse, as well as its housing and shop buildings, and Cape Cinema, which is located on the same tract of land, along with the Cape Cod Museum of Art and Encore Bistro & Bar.
+As of 2016, the non-profit Cape Cod Center for the Arts has taken charge of the Playhouse, as well as its housing and shop buildings, and Cape Cinema, which is located on the same tract of land as the Cape Cod Museum of Art and Encore Bistro & Bar.
 The theater underwent a major restructuring in 2017, augmented its fundraising efforts, sold off two structures on the property, and started a summer camp program.

 The theater paused its 2020 season because of the COVID-19 pandemic, the only time production has paused since a three-year break during World War II.
 The theater produced outdoor one-night events and virtual events, including classes for youth, during this time.
 The theater received a significant amount of money during the pandemic from federal and state relief funds, private donors, and the Dennis Community Preservation Committee.